KQM-git/TCL/docs/characters/hydro/barbara.md

 ---
 description: Every citizen of Mondstadt adores Barbara.
-She learned the word “idol” from a magazine.
+She learned the word "idol" from a magazine.
 ---

 # Barbara